cossacklabs/themis/src/wrappers/themis/rust/README.md

 ## Building

-This is a binding so it requires a native Themis library.
+Rust-Themis is a binding so it requires a native Themis library.
 After that all the usual Cargo commands like `cargo test` should work out-of-the-box.

 ### Native Themis library

 The easiest way to make native Themis available is to install it into your system.
 Please refer to [the quickstart guide] for installation instructions for your platform.
-Once that's done the build should complete successfully.
+Once that’s done the build should complete successfully.

 If the compilation fails with a message like this:

 ```
-   Compiling libthemis-sys v0.0.2
+   Compiling libthemis-sys v0.0.3
-error: failed to run custom build command for `libthemis-sys v0.0.2`
+error: failed to run custom build command for `libthemis-sys v0.0.3`
-process didn't exit successfully: `target/debug/build/libthemis-sys-caf961089016a618/build-script-build` (exit code: 101)
+process didn't exit successfully: `target/debug/build/libthemis-sys-ea820c7d68995088/build-script-build` (exit code: 101)
 --- stdout
 cargo:rerun-if-env-changed=LIBTHEMIS_NO_PKG_CONFIG